Dennis R. Heldman: Return to academia

 In 1992, Heldman returned to the academic world as Professor of Food Engineering at the University of Missouri where he served in various research and leadership positions until 1998.
 He would then transfer his research from Missouri to Rutgers University in New Brunswick, New Jersey in 1998 and perform similar research activities in food engineering and food technology until he returned to industry in August 2004.

 In 2012, Heldman returned to his Alma mater as the Dale A. Seiberling Endowed Professor of Food Engineering in the Department of Food Science at Ohio State University.
 His current research program focuses on process design to achieve maximum efficiency and optimum food quality including reducing food waste, improving clean-in-place (CIP) operations, and optimizing food freezing and frozen storage practices.

 Move to consulting

 In late 2004, Heldman moved to California to start his own consulting firm, Heldman Associates.
-He relocated to Weston, Florida in 2006 where he continues to serve as President.
+He relocated to Weston, Florida in 2006.